fossabot/pairfy/frontend-docs/docs/introduction.md

 #### Differential factors

-- Community-governed with chain vote.
+- Community-governed with chain vote (DAO model).
 - The **liquidity pool** to reduce the price of products.
 - Use of Cardano Network – Midnight Network.
 - Each trade is an isolated smart-contract.